ubilabs/node-geobatch/README.md

 #### `queriesPerSecond`

 Type `Number`.
 The maximum number of requests per second.
 This number must be between 1 and 50 (inclusive).
+Please note that due to varying network latency the maximum value of 50 QPS will result in occasional `OVER_QUERY_LIMIT` errors.
+Use a moderate value (the default is safe), or the `maxRetries` option.
 Default is `35`.

 ## Contribution